jtassie/auth0-spring-mvc/README.md

 For yet another more involved sample, that does some interesting extra actions such as Passwordless Login, Multi-Factor Authentication and Account Linking, see the [Auth0 Spring MVC Passwordless MFA, Account Link Sample](https://github.com/auth0-samples/auth0-spring-boot-web-jsp-passwordless)

-Information on configuration and extension points is also provided in this README document below together with a link to our tutorial on using this library.
+Information on configuration and extension points for this library are also provided below.

-[Please read this tutorial](https://docs.auth0.com/server-platforms/java-spring-mvc) to learn how to use this SDK.

 ## Default Configuration